mtgpublic/infinitode-dqseq/guide/Rawdata.md

 33513 23432
 ```

-In the provided sequence, assuming there is no MoreBonusVariantsNextTime, the selections are:
+In the provided sequence, assuming there is no MoreBonusVariantsNextTime, there are 3 choices per stage and the selections are:
 - First Group (3, 3, 5, 1, 3):
-  - The first two selections are 3 (third bonus).
+  - The first selection are 3 (third bonus).
+  - The second selection are 3 (third bonus).
-  - The third selection is 5 (first bonus after a reroll).
+  - The third selection is 5 (second bonus after a reroll).
   - The fourth selection is 1 (first bonus).
   - The fifth selection is 3 (third bonus).
 - Second Group (2, 3, 4, 3, 2):